The True Cost of Inventory Financing: Factor Rates and What to Compare

 This creates an important asymmetry for inventory businesses:

-If your inventory sells quickly (30–45 days): a revolving credit facility becomes very cheap — you draw, sell, repay, and your total interest exposure is minimal.
+If your inventory sells quickly (30–45 days): a revolving credit facility can be comparatively cost-effective because the drawn period is short.
 A factor rate product charges the same regardless of how fast you repay.

 If your inventory moves slowly (90+ days): interest costs on a revolving facility rise proportionally, but a factor rate product’s total cost stays fixed.
 However, the effective APR on the MCA is still high.

-For most recurring inventory cycles, a revolving credit facility is more cost-effective than an MCA — particularly for businesses that buy and sell stock on a regular basis.
+For many recurring inventory cycles, a revolving credit facility can be more cost-effective than an MCA, depending on the rates offered — particularly for businesses that buy and sell stock on a regular basis.
 For a full side-by-side comparison, see inventory financing options compared.

 Five questions to ask before you commit